fturib/coredns/plugin/metrics/README.md

 It optionally takes an address to which the metrics are exported; the default is `localhost:9153`.
 The metrics path is fixed to `/metrics`.

+The plugin can by used on one or several of the ServerBloc of Corefile.
+All the queries handled by prometheus plugins having the same address will be reported on that address.
+The 'server' and 'zone' labels can be used to identify what plugins served this DNS query.

 ## Examples

 Use an alternative address: